Lightweight Latent Reasoning for Narrative Tasks: Extending VR-CLI with Contrastive Reward

 \section{Extending VR-CLI with Contrastive Reward}

-In this section we build on the VR-CLI objective proposed in \cite{gurung_learning_2025} to add a contrastive term, which we use as our primary automated metric for our results.
+In this section we build on the VR-CLI objective proposed in \cite{gurung_learning_2025} to add a contrastive term, which we use as our primary automated metric for our NCP results.
+We use the formalisms introduced in the original paper: at a chapter index~$i$, a \emph{reasoning model} $\pi_{\theta}^{\mathcal{R}}$ reasons over Story Information~$SI_i$ and predicts a plan $\hat{p} \leftarrow \pi^{\mathcal{R}}_\theta (SI_i)$ for the next chapter. $SI_i$~contains a global story sketch, previous chapters plot summary and character sheets, the preceding chapter, and a high-level synopsis of the next chapter.

-When investigating the reasoning traces produced in the original work \citep{gurung_learning_2025} we found significant repetitions in the final plans and in the reasoning traces.
-We suspect this arises from a kind of mode-collapse, where the policy model learns to generate generic writing advice (e.g. `the chapter is interesting') instead of making specific claims/plans for the next chapter.
+As discussed, we find significant repetitions in the traces from the original work's objective.
 These kinds of reasoning traces would not serve as a useful test-bed for latent reasoning, as they could be easily compressed (and writing advice could be folded into the prompt).
 We propose a simple addition to the VR-CLI formulation to produce significantly more diverse reasoning traces after training.
 We call our addition a \textbf{contrastive term}, which consists of subtracting a (weighted) improvement term for another chapter from the original improvement.

-For each group we randomly select a chapter from a different book ($c^{r}$), and get the likelihood improvement of that chapter given the generated plan.
+For each group we get the likelihood improvement, given the generated plan, for a randomly selected chapter from a different book.
 We subtract this term to penalize plans that give general advice that could be applicable to any chapter.
 Because each element within a group receives the same random chapter, we do not find destabilizing effects.

-As shown in \autoref{tab:diversity_contrastive}, training with this approach produces more diverse plans as measured by type-token ratios.
-Unless otherwise specified, our NCP results use this contrastive-improvement as the objective of interest for evaluation and training.
-We provide example plans produced from models trained with and without the contrastive reward in \autoref{tab:compare_plans_contrastive}.
+\autoref{tab:diversity_contrastive} shows training with this approach produces more diverse plans; our NCP results use this contrastive-improvement as the training and evaluation objective. \autoref{tab:compare_plans_contrastive} shows example plans produced from models trained with and without the contrastive reward.
 Future work could further explore this approach, modifying the weight (we always use $\gamma=0.5$) and changing the chapter-selection process.
 For example, down-weighting the likelihood of other chapters in the same book may also have a positive effect by requiring the model to generate plans specific to the current events, but may also discourage the model from referencing true facts about shared characters.